jlevy/the-art-of-command-line/README.md

 - For a simple web server for all files in the current directory (and subdirs), available to anyone on your network, use:
 `python -m SimpleHTTPServer 7777` (for port 7777 and Python 2) and `python -m http.server 7777` (for port 7777 and Python 3).

--For switching between directories while working on multiple directories use `pushd` to pushd the directories in a stack and you can easily remove them using `pop`, which will remove the topmost directory in the stack or rotate the stack forward or backward using `pushd+n`. where `n` is the number of times to rotate the stack
+-For switching between directories while working on multiple directories use `pushd` to push the directories in a stack and you can easily remove them using `popd`, which will remove the topmost directory in the stack or rotate the stack forward or backward using `pushd+n` or `pushd-n`. where `n` is the number of times to rotate the stack

 ## Processing files and data